 The Gold is Australia’s theme park capital, home to Warner Bros.
 Movie World, Sea World, Wet ‘n’ Wild, Paradise Country and Australian Outback Spectacular.
 Save yourself time and cash and buy your passes online: 'unlimited' passes are worth the higher price.
 There are various ticket combos you can buy ahead of time that get you into selected theme parks.
 And offers to bundle your accommodation with your entry tickets.
 Avoid traffic and parking woes and catch the local bus to any of the parks.

 Don't miss your chance to see these magnificent mammals leaping, splashing and migrating along the coast between June and November.
 There are some 25,000 viewing opportunities along the busy shoreline.
 Companies like Spirit of Gold Coast and Whales in Paradise run catamaran tours along the coast to get you up close and personal with the migrating humpbacks.

 Taxi A taxi will take around 30 minutes to Surfers Paradise and cost around AUD $75.

 Rideshare The rideshare pick-up point is outside Departures, at the northern end of the terminal.

 Bus Translink bus route 777 runs around every 15 minutes from the airport to Broadbeach South station, where you can pick up a G:link tram to Surfers Paradise.
 The journey takes around an hour, and the adult fare is about AUD $6.Back to top

 When to go

-Bus operators TransLink opens in new window and Surfside opens in new window offer services that run along the coast as and beyond.
-There’s also an after-midnight service called NightLink.
-The G:link opens in new window light rail runs from Southport to Broadbeach.
+Bus operators TransLink and Surfside offer services that run along the coast as and beyond.
+There’s also an after-midnight service called NightLink, that runs on Friday and Saturday nights.
+The G:link light rail runs from Southport to Broadbeach.
 Expeditions to the hinterland require a hire car, tour or taxi.Back to top